 We now compare instantaneous risk of death across the entire study time for groups based on high serum LDL (at least 160 mg/dL).
 This is equivalent to testing the hazard ratio.
 The log rank test was significant at the p-value < 0.0001 level, suggesting a possible association between high serum LDL and instantaneous risk of death.

+5/5 for performing an appropriate analysis

+2/5 for reporting the association appropriately

+Wrong p-value(-1)

+Wrong conclusion(-1)

+Did not report whether the p-valu is two-sided or one-sided(-1)

+Total: 7/10

 Due to the presence of censoring in the time to death data, I would perform an analysis based on Kaplan-Meier survival methods.
 Rather than dichotomize the data by time to death, I would create two groups based on high serum LDL (at least 160 mg/dL) and low-to-normal serum LDL (less than 160 mg/dL) and compare their survival curves over the entire observation period.
 Testing for an association using this interpretation corresponds to a test for proportional hazards, such as the log rank test performed in problem 7.

+Performed analysis that are valid (2)

+Log-rank test+censored data (2)

+Total: 4/10